StephenCleary/arc-templates/doc/document.md

 will result in `Hi` being output.

-The root document block is special because it may contain "top-level" children.
+The root document block is special because it may contain "top-level" children that a nested document block may not.

 ## Children